Western Libraries: Allyn and Betty Taylor Library

 The Allyn and Betty Taylor Library is the second-largest academic library on the University of Western Ontario campus.
 It serves the faculties of Engineering, Science, Health Sciences and the Schulich School of Medicine & Dentistry.

 History

+A Sciences Library facility was approved in 1988 by the Steering Committee for the Western Science Centre and was constructed adjacent to the existing Natural Sciences library stacks and main floor reading room, resulting in a 66,000 square foot library space.

 The Allyn and Betty Taylor Library was officially opened on November 22, 1991, with the design and construction of the new library funded through the Renaissance Campaign (1989 –1994).
 At the time of the Library's opening, Allyn Taylor (Western's Chancellor from 1976 to 1980) was quoted as saying: "My long association with Western is very close to my heart.
 Betty and I are proud and thankful indeed to have our names linked with this fine, new library, and can only say how grateful we are to the anonymous benefactor responsible."
 The $11.8 million three-floor addition to the north side of the Natural Sciences Building had a total seating capacity of 1,000 in 1991.

+The opening of The Allyn and Taylor Library brought together the holdings of the former Natural Sciences Library and Health Sciences Library into one physical location.
+Until this time services had been centralized but collections divided across two physical sites.
+In 1997, Engineering collections were also merged into the Taylor Library, and in 2001 all library services for Engineering were moved to Taylor.

+Health Sciences Library (1965-1982)

+The Medical Library at Western began as a room on the second floor of the Medical School at York and Waterloo streets around 1900.
+It wasn’t until 1916 that a Librarian was hired to oversee the collection.
+With the construction of a new Medical School building on Ottaway Avenue (now South Street) the library moved to this location and moved once again in 1965 to the new Health Sciences Centre on main campus.

+On July 1, 1965 the Medical Library became officially known as the Health Sciences Library, reflecting the addition of collections for the Faculty of Dentistry.

+The Kresge School of Nursing opened a reading room on main campus in 1961 which was administered by general library (i.e. Lawson) staff until 1966, when oversight of the collection was transferred to the Health Sciences Library.
+The Nursing Reading Room closed and its collections fully integrated into the Health Sciences Library in 1970.

+The Health Sciences Library was expanded in 1975 to provide additional space for collections and staff, including improvements to public service areas.

+In 1982 the Natural Sciences and Health Sciences Libraries amalgamated services, however both physical locations remained open, operating under one name: The Sciences Library.